 Launched in fall 2020, our LGBTQ+ Reading Group is for students from across campus to learn more about gender, sexuality, the LGBTQ+ community, and identity through engaging novels, educational volumes, memoirs, and more.

-Spring 2021 – Juliet Takes a Breath by Gabby Rivera
+In spring 2021 our pick was Juliet Takes a Breath by Gabby Rivera.

 Our fall 2020 book selection was Redefining Realness: My Path to Womanhood, Identity, Love & So Much More by author and activist Janet Mock.
 We had 89 students receive a copy of this book.
 For more information on the book, check out Janet’s website.